nodejs/node/doc/api/assert.md

 Expects the function `block` to throw an error.

-If specified, `error` can be a [`Class`][], [`RegExp`][], a validation function, an validation object where each property will be tested for strict deep equality, or an instance of error where each property will be tested for strict deep equality including the non-enumerable `message` and `name` properties.
-When using an validation object, it is also possible to use a regular expression, when validating against a string property.
+If specified, `error` can be a [`Class`][], [`RegExp`][], a validation function, a validation object where each property will be tested for strict deep equality, or an instance of error where each property will be tested for strict deep equality including the non-enumerable `message` and `name` properties.
+When using a object, it is also possible to use a regular expression, when validating against a string property.
 See below for examples.

 If specified, `message` will be the message provided by the `AssertionError` if the block fails to throw.